ac7552/github_gist_clone/README.md

 # Github Gist Clone

-This is a clone of Github Gist that runs on rails, and utilizes the Ace javascript library for syntax highlighting.
+This is a clone of Github Gist that runs on rails, and utilizes the ACE javascript library for syntax highlighting.

 ## Getting Started